-Apart from bank deposits that are managed internally, the MPFA contracts out the management of debt and equity securities to the external fund manager who makes investments in accordance with the global balanced mandates.
-The fund manager is mandated to invest prudently to achieve principal protection and abovebenchmark return.
+Apart from bank deposits that are managed internally, the MPFA contracts out the management of debt and equity securities to an external fund manager who makes investments in accordance with the global balanced mandates.
+The fund manager is mandated to invest prudently to achieve principal protection and above-benchmark return.